Director of General Education & Health Sciences

 Read More

 The fieldwork experience allows students to combine academic theory with new, career-related experience in their area of professional interest.
-Students must gain permission from the advisor before enrolling.
+Students must gain permission form the advisor before enrolling.

 Read More